apnadkarni/blt/man/datatable.rst

   Returns the minimum value in the table.
 If *column* is present, the maximum value in *column* is returned.

-*tableName* **numcolumns** ?\ *numColumns*\ ?
+*tableName* **numcolumns** ?\ *numColumns*?

   Sets or gets the number of column in *tableName*.
-If *numRows* is present, the table is grown or shrunk to accomodate the new size.
+If *numRows* is present, the table is resized to the specified number of columns.

 *tableName* **numrows** ?\ *numRows*\ ?

   Sets or gets the number of rows in *tableName*.
-If *numRows* is present, the table is grown or shrunk to accomodate the new size.
+If *numRows* is present, the table is resized to the specified number of rows.

 *tableName* **restore** ?\ *switches*\ ?